pdxparrot/assets/README.md

 * Bake settings should be adjusted to match the agent size
 * NavMesh baking uses 2x the agent radius plus some amount of padding, so small surfaces will often fail to be recognized as walkable.
 Either make the agent less round or make walkable surfaces bigger to fix that.
 * NavAgent rotation can be disabled by setting Angular Move Speed to 0 in the behavior data
+* NavMeshModifier can be used to exclude areas from the NavMesh bake

 # Effects (Triggers)